AlexJurik/team-generator/README.md

 ## Features

+- Add players manually by filling out inputs in the table.

-- Load Excel File: Upload an Excel file with player data.
+- Import Excel File: Upload an Excel file with player data.
 You can download and edit provided sample file.

-- Player Selection: For each player in the Excel file, checkboxes are generated.
-Select players who will play.

 - Generate Teams: Enter the number of teams to generate, and the application will create teams based on player coefficients.

 - You can randomize teams by clicking "Randomize" button.

+- Players are saved in the local storage, so they are not lost when page refreshes.

 ## Demo